 A career pathway is a collection of programs and services to develop your core academic, technical and employability skills.
 It provides continuous education, training and placement in high-demand, high-opportunity jobs.

 1. When will acceptance offers go out?

-Employment offers (for apprentice positions) will be extended by April 30, 2022.
+Employment offers (for apprentice positions) will be extended in early August 2022.